jjvanzon/Circular-Language-Spec/spec/events/events.md

 Interaction events are events that occur when a user for instance clicks a button, or double clicks or presses a keyboard key.

-This type of event is more of a *controls concept* than a coding concept, but they are mentioned here anyway, because they are such a common use of events
+This type of event is more of a *controls aspect* than a coding aspect, but they are mentioned here anyway, because they are such a common use of events

 Below you will find a simplified overview of the most common interaction events.